ttavarone/python-projects/readme.md

 ## Random Link
 Heres a [link](https://guides.github.com/features/mastering-markdown/) for markdown...

+## Official-ness
+This whole thing looks a bit more *official* with a readme file that uses markdown

 ## Additional Ramblings about the repository
 I just decided to add everything to this repository.
 It will look like I update Github more regularly.
 I am practicing using python and there are a ton of different project ideas that I have.
 This is the best way for me to keep track of them.